benmvp/slides/2019/cssconfeu/webdev.md

 - There's this camp of people who thing CSS is so easy
 - And there's another camp that thinks it's so hard styling should be replaced with JS
 - I don't want to get in the middle of _that_ war
-  * But 20 years ago debugging styling  was a pain!
+  * But 20 years ago debugging styling was definitely a pain!

 /////
 <!-- .slide: data-background="url(../../img/webdev/rodolfo-mari-81201-unsplash.jpg) no-repeat center" data-background-size="cover" -->